weinerjm14/Sprint-Challenge--User-Interface/README.md

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.